los7key/garden/docs/faq.md

     Update 2022-10-30: Done!

 ??? question "34.
-With different sections of the FAQ, how do you know which is the newest one?"
+With different sections of the FAQ, how do you know which is the newest question?"
     Eyeball the bottom of each list, I guess.
 I haven't come up with a better way just yet.

 ## Technology